-First of all, you may have excessive nitrogen in your soil, due to aggressive application of high-nitrogen fertilizers in the past.
+First of all, you may have excessive nitrogen in your soil.
+This could be due to aggressive or improper application of high-nitrogen fertilizers in the past.

 You may also wish to avoid adding excessive nitrogen in order to encourage more flowers and fruit on the plants in your garden.

 Finally, the salts found in fertilizers can acidify soil or cause fertilizer burn in plants, which can harm or kill them.

-By now, you have a much better idea of which fertilizers are low in nitrogen and where to find them.
+Now you have a much better idea of which fertilizers are low in nitrogen and where to find them.
 You also know how to provide organic material to your garden without adding too much nitrogen.